klinskyc/klinskyc.github.com/_posts/2013-3-10-How-The-Mighty-Have-Fallen.md

 <img src="/images/AOLTime.png" alt="AOL Keyword: Time">

 I couldn't believe that a magazine as large as Time would ever put their AOL Keyword on the front page.
 From Jan 31, 2000 to August 14, 2006 Time had it on every issue.
-This just goes to show how much visibility AOL had and then lost on the earlier internet.
+This just goes to show how much power and visibility AOL had and then lost on the internet.

 Can You Imagine Time having a Facebook or Twitter link there?